WBAMC provides medical support to Bataan March

-William Beaumont Army Medical Center soldiers set up cots in a medical tent at the 35th annual Bataan Death March at White Sands Missile Range, New Mexico, March 16, 2024.
+White Sands Missile Range, New Mexico – William Beaumont Army Medical Center provided medical support to the 35th Annual Bataan Memorial Death March on March 16, 2024, throughout the 26.2-mile course at White Sands Missile Range, New Mexico.

+About 40 volunteers from the Fort Bliss, Texas hospital joined other medical professionals from the local area, such as New Mexico State University emergency technician students, Holloman Air Force Base medical airmen, and members of the Border Regional Advisory Council, otherwise known as BorderRAC.

+Lt.
+Col. Joseph Fisher, commander of McAfee Health and Dental Clinic, was made the medical director of all the medical support for the march.

 |Date Taken: